-How will you apply your philosophy of leadership to the USC School of Pharmacy?
+How will you apply your philosophy of leadership to USC Mann?

 VP: Even though moving fast is important to me, and science and technology are moving at an extraordinary pace, I am taking time to meet with everybody — including all staff and faculty — to fully understand the environment and the culture.
 Things that worked in Washington and Montreal might not work in L.A.
 There is no defined recipe.

 What are some of your goals for the school’s future?

 VP: The school has a global footprint with research and educational collaborations around the world.
 I want to see us build upon this foundation to become a leading international school.
 The time is also ripe to expand job placement opportunities for our graduates by enhancing the school’s integration with the biotechnology and pharmaceutical industries and by promoting a wider range of options in such areas as government and regulatory affairs, environmental organizations, and beyond.
 Overall, I want to see how we can place the school on a trajectory that will be moving up at every level.
 So much has already been accomplished, and the ingredients are all in place.
 Now we must put them all together to make the soup — perhaps a nice bisque.